codimoc/secret-wallet/README.md

+##Warning
+This application was written and designed for Linux, and it is not currently supported on Windows systems.
+A Docker image for this application in in scope for later releases.
+This will solve this multi-platform portability issue.

 ## Introduction
 Like many wallet applications, this Python-based utility addresses the requirement of having a single point of access for the large amount of sensitive information that our social-media presence requires.